On the archived World Business Council for Sustainable Development, the following excerpts are from the history page:

 On 1 January 1995 the Council merged with the World Industry Council for the Environment (WICE).
 This group had been created by the International Chamber of Commerce (ICC) after the Rio Summit and was based in Paris.
 The new World Business Council for Sustainable Development (WBCSD) opened its secretariat in Geneva, Switzerland, with 120 members committed to its mission.

-On the left hand side, the list is of American CEO’s who were on the Business Council for Sustainable Development.
-The names in Green were also appointed to the President’s Council on Sustainable Development:
+On the left hand side below, is the list of American CEO’s who were on the Business Council for Sustainable Development.
+The names in Green were also appointed to Bill Clinton’s President’s Council on Sustainable Development:

 Kenneth T. Derr,